-PADUCAH, KY (KFVS) - The US 45 Ohio River “Brookport” Bridge was closed starting on Wednesday, May 8 for maintenance and repair work.
+PADUCAH, KY (KFVS) - The US 45 Ohio River “Brookport” Bridge will stay closed until November 1.

 Drivers who normally take the US 45 Ohio River “Brookport” Bridge between Kentucky and Illinois should detour via the Interstate 24 Ohio River Bridge until further notice.